What is "EpicCentral"?

 The third component, PlayGrand Adventures, will be a 10-acre all-inclusive outdoor playground for all ages and abilities, providing challenging and unique play opportunities within this phased development.
 PlayGrand Adventures will be a destination for children throughout the Dallas-Fort Worth area (and beyond).

-The Epic and Epic Waters are scheduled to be complete in late 2017.
+Epic Waters is scheduled to be complete in late 2017.
 The Epic is scheduled to open January 2018.
 PlayGrand Adventures Phase 1 will open spring 2018.

 The Epic and Epic Waters projects are based on $75 million collected through a 1/4 cent sales tax passed by voters in May 2014.
 The PlayGrand Adventures project is partially funded by the City and also through private contributions (learn how you can donate to PlayGrand Adventures).